vpulim/node-soap/Readme.md

 This module lets you connect to web services using SOAP.
 It also provides a server that allows you to run your own SOAP services.

+Current limitations:

+* Only the *document* style is supported (no rpc support yet)
+* Only a few XSD Schema types are supported
+* Only WS-Security is supported using UsernameToken and PasswordText encoding

 ## Install

 Install with [npm](http://github.com/isaacs/npm):